drogue-iot/blog.drogue.io/content/2022-03-30-pcb-part-2/index.md

 extra.author = "lulf"
 +++

-Producing 1 PCB is very different from producing 500 PCBs, especially considering the logistics of assembling and testing.
-In this blog post, we'll continue the story from [last time](https://blog.drogue.io/pcb-part-1/).
+Producing 1 PCB is very different from producing many PCBs, especially considering the logistics of assembling and testing.
+In this blog post, we'll continue the story from [last time](https://blog.drogue.io/pcb-part-1/) and look at the revised versions and how to scale up the production with PCB assembly and a flash jig.

 <!-- more -->